 The aluminium smelting process is power intensive due to the electrolysis process.
 Alba is able to ensure self-sufficiency in meeting its extensive energy requirements through our three environmentally friendly power stations of a total combined power generating capacity of 3,665 MW ISO, which is equivalent to the average power consumed in the Kingdom of Bahrain as a whole.

 Our power stations are equipped with state-of-the-art automatic control systems to operate the plants most efficiently, while maintaining the necessary spinning reserves.
 We also have an extensive power distribution network for supplying secure power to all areas within Alba as well as our own Reverse Osmosis plants to cater to Alba’s complete potable and industrial quality water requirements.

 To optimise the natural gas consumption for power generation, we utilise the waste heat generated in the gas turbines in the form of exhaust gases.
 The heat from the exhaust gases is used to generate steam in boilers for producing additional electricity by using steam turbines.
 This combined cycle technology is very efficient and used extensively throughout the world.

-While we generate the required power necessary for running the world’s largest aluminium smelter ex-China, we make a concerted effort to minimise pollution and help conserve Bahrain’s natural gas resources.
+While we generate the required power necessary for running one of the world’s largest aluminium smelters, we make a concerted effort to minimise pollution and help conserve Bahrain’s natural gas resources.

 Production Capacity 13million CMPY